 The GM battle is far from over - support our appeal

 All the major supermarkets now sell meat, eggs, dairy and farmed fish from animals fed on GM feed (with the exception of Waitrose, leading the way by keeping GM feed out of its poultry).
 Yet none of the food products from these animals are labelled to show the animals have been fed on GM feed, keeping consumers in the dark.
-Owen Paterson, Secretary of State for the Environment, seems determined to railroad GM into our countryside and into our food, without protecting the integrity of organic food or the right of any farmer to grow GM free food.
+We want to protect the integrity of organic food and the right of any farmer to grow GM free food.